EUROPEAN BLUES CHALLENGE (EBC) GUIDELINES AND REGULATIONS

 The judges have the opportunity and are suggested to provide constructive written comments about each act with the objective of providing individual feedback on their performances.

 - Selling of CDs, Magazines, T-shirts, Merchandise at the EBC shop

 - A stand for the selling of EBU and band merchandise will be set up at the venue.

-- All participating acts or bands may bring up to 25 CDs for sale at the stand at identical prices fixed by the Board.
+- All participating acts or bands may bring up to 25 CDs for sale at the stand at identical prices fixed by the EBU Board.

 - Dispute Resolution

-In case of a dispute about the selection process, or if the interpretation or the execution of the present regulations cannot be solved amicably, the dispute shall be solved by a committee of three EBU Board members after having heard all parties involved.
+In case of a dispute about the selection process, or if the interpretation or the execution of the present rules cannot be solved amicably, the dispute shall be solved by a committee of three EBU Board members after having heard all parties involved.
 The dispute resolution procedure will be held in English language.
 The decision of this committee is final.

-In case the dispute involves directly the EBU Board the dispute will be settled according to article 37 of the statutes of the EBU
+In case the dispute involves directly the EBU Board the dispute will be settled according to Article 37 of the Statutes of the EBU.